How to: Manually Package an Extension (VSIX Deployment)

 Wrap the output of your extension project in an empty VSIX Project.
 We recommend this option for templates, unsupported assemblies, and custom types.

 Manually create a VSIX package.
 We recommend this option only when the other two options are not available.

 This document describes the third option.

 To manually package an extension, add an extension.manifest file and a [Content_Types].xml file to the extension project, put them in a compressed file together with your build output, and rename the compressed file so that it has a .vsix file name extension.
 The extension to be packaged must be of a type that is supported by the VSIX schema.
-For a list of supported extension types, see Visual Studio Extension Deployment.

 The names of files in VSIX packages must not include spaces, nor characters that are reserved in Uniform Resource Identifiers (URI), as defined under [RFC2396].